shibatas/fcc-voting-app/README.md

 - [React](https://reactjs.org/) for rendering the pages
 - [D3](https://d3js.org/) for rendering the pie chart

+### To Do
+The app checks all the boxes in terms of function, but I would like to improve the following either in this app or in my next project:
+- Use JSX for React code.
+As first time I wanted to code without JSX.
+Next time I will use JSX for cleaner code!
+- React *createClass* and *PropTyes* are both deprecated.
+Tutorials I followed were using outdated code.
+I will learn the appropriate latest methods next time.
+- React elements do not have proper kep props assigned.
+Need to fix this.
+- Perhaps add facebook and/or twitter strategies to authentication in case my non-coding friends and family want to vote.

 ## License

 MIT License.
 [Click here for more information.](LICENSE.md)